Dhaka's air quality

 As per World Health Organization (WHO), air pollution kills an estimated seven million people worldwide every year, mainly due to increased mortality from stroke, heart disease, chronic obstructive pulmonary disease, lung cancer, and acute respiratory infections.

-The air was classified as 'unhealthy'.
+The air was classified as "very unhealthy", according to the AQI index on Saturday.

 The AQI, an index for reporting daily air quality, informs people how clean or polluted the air of a certain city is and what associated health effects might be a concern for them.